fxamacker/cbor/README.md

 ## Limitations

-* This package doesn't support CBOR tag encoding.
-* Decoder ignores CBOR tag and decodes tagged data following the tag.
+* CBOR tags (type 6) are ignored.
+Decoder simply decodes tagged data after ignoring the tags.
 * Signed integer values incompatible with Go's int64 are not supported.
-* RFC 7049 test vectors with signed integer values incompatible with Go's int64 are skipped.
-For example, the signed integer result -18446744073709551616 is incompatible with Go's int64 data type (cannot be assigned without overflow).
+So RFC 7049 test vectors incompatible with Go's int64 are skipped.
+For example, test result -18446744073709551616 can't fit into int64.

 ## Versions and API changes